 A few festivals and holidays are worth keeping in mind while you’re planning your trip: Carnaval in either February or March (the week before Lent); the Sol a Sol Regatta in late April; Founder’s Day on August 17; the Day of the Virgin de la Caridad del Cobre, patron saint of local fishermen, on September 9; the Day of the Dead from October 31 to November 2; and the Feast of the Immaculate Conception from December 1 to 8.

-Getting Around Isla Mujeres
+Best Isla Mujeres Beaches

 Once you reach Playa Norte, the island’s main beach, you won’t want to leave.
 Its warm, shallow waters are sapphire blue with crushed coral on the beach.
 Unlike most of the island’s east coast, Playa Norte is safe for swimming and the water is only chest deep even far from the shore.